 (3) All journeys by Lyn services during the day from Fredericia and Odense TO Kobenhavn; these train services can fill up on rout

-Book discounted adult 'Orange' or non-discounted Standard' tickets and up to two children under 12 years of age, can travel with each adult ticket holder free of charge.
+Book discounted adult 'Orange' or non-discounted Standard' tickets on the DSB website for long-distance journeys which include travel over the Great Belt Bridge, and up to two children under 12 years of age, can travel with each adult ticket holder free of charge.

 DSB sells tickets online for train journeys from Denmark to Germany, Norway, The Netherlands, Belgium, Luxembourg, The Czech Republic and Austria.

 Though on DSB the section of its site dedicated to international booking is in Danish, so you may need to resort to Google Translate.

 Train tickets between Denmark and any other country not listed above have to be booked by phone, call DSB Customer International 70 13 14 1

 DSB tends to have the cheapest possible tickets available from Denmark TO Germany, but the Swedish booking service SJ (see the link above) tends to have cheaper prices on trains between Denmark and Sweden.

 However, DSB does NOT sell tickets for the Snabbtåg trains from Copenhagen/København to Stockholm; you will need to use Swedish rail operator SJ’s online booking service.

 The four key things to be aware of when using rail passes within and to/from Denmark.